cdclaxton/shortest-path-web-app/readme.md

 - `Maximum number of hops from one entity to another`: 2
 - `Dataset 1`: Test
 - `Entity IDs`: e-1, e-4

+To access functionality to grow a graph from a set of seed entities: http://localhost:8090/spider.

 ## Input data